About Unladylike Big Band

 · Hr-Big Band (Frankfurt Radio Big Band) employs no women

-· Wynton Marsalis’s Jazz at Lincoln Centre Orchestra employs no women full-time
+· Wynton Marsalis’s Jazz at Lincoln Centre Orchestra employed their first full-time woman in 2026 Alexa Tarantino (alto saxophone)

 · Vanguard Jazz Orchestra employs no women full-time